ocecenas/Distributed-Data-Platform/README.md

 ### Search the Parts on the Manufacturer/Supplier Search Engine

 In order to scrape the parametric data for a selected part, you first must search and go to the part listing on the manufacturer/supplier website.
-Using the
+Use the developer tools feature on your browser to find the selectors for the search fields, buttons, links, and text.
+In CSS, selectors are used to target the HTML elements on our web pages that we want to style.
+The example below is a function to search for part on SiliconExpert.

+    async function searchMPN(page, mpn) {
+        const myDelay = async (ms) => {return await new Promise(resolve => setTimeout(resolve, ms))}

         const searchFldCSS = 'input[id="input-searchbox"]'; // Selector for search field
         const searchBtnCSS = 'button[id="header-main-searchbox-button"]'; // Selector for search button

         // Wait for the page to load and enter the MPN into the search field await page.waitForSelector(searchFldCSS)
         await page.focus(searchFldCSS);
         await page.type(searchFldCSS, mpn);
-    await myDelay(1000);
+        await myDelay(1000); // wait 1 second

         // Click the search button and wait for search results await page.focus(searchBtnCSS)
         await page.click(searchBtnCSS)
+        await myDelay(3000); // wait 3 second

+        await page.$eval(searchFldCSS, (ele) => {ele.value = ''}) // Clear the search field

+        const result_banner = `div[class="wrapper n_results_for"]` // Selector for the search results banner
+        let obj = {startTime: null, timeout: 5000, flag: mpn} // Object to pass to waitUntilFlag function await waitUntilFlag(read_page, obj, page, result_banner) // Wait until the search results banner is displayed

+    }

 ## Query Service